davidmalcolm/texi2rst/output/pragmas-accepted-by-gcc.rst

   These pragmas maintain a stack of the current target and optimization options.
-It is intended for include files where you temporarily want to switch to using a different #pragma GCC target or
-  #pragma GCC optimize and then to pop back to the previous
+It is intended for include files where you temporarily want to switch to using a different :samp:`#pragma GCC target` or :samp:`#pragma GCC optimize` and then to pop back to the previous options.
-  options.

 #pragma GCC reset_options